 PREDEX provides access to private core real estate through the convenience of an interval fund.
 Please browse through the topics below to find out more about investing in PREDEX.

 Why can’t PREDEX be a pure index fund?

-PREDEX cannot be a pure NFI-ODCE Index fund because to do so, it would have to own all of the member funds weighted by their net asset values—an impossible task due to the uneven timing of capital calls and quarterly liquidity.
-PREDEX seeks to represent the characteristics of the NFI-ODCE Index.
+PREDEX cannot be a pure index of the NFI-ODCE because to do so, it would have to own all of the member funds weighted by their net asset values—an impossible task due to the uneven timing of capital calls and quarterly liquidity.
+PREDEX seeks to represent the characteristics of the NFI-ODCE.

 Interval Funds and Redemptions

 As an interval fund, PREDEX offers quarterly share repurchases for no less than 5% of the Fund’s total shares outstanding.
 Share repurchases are offered at net asset value (NAV).